gordonguthrie/coronavirus-teaching/index.md

 ## Day 4 Lesson

-The few lessons are about building a calculator.
+The next few lessons are about building a calculator.

 The final result will look something like this: